 - To avoid confusion, do not abbreviate drug names (e.g., MTX for methotrexate has been misunderstood as mitoxantrone; MSO4 for morphine sulfate has been misinterpreted as magnesium sulfate).
 Field for drug names should contain a sufficient number of characters to preventing truncating drug names whether single entity or multi-ingredient.

-- When the drug name, patient dose, dosage units and dosage form appear together, list the generic name first, followed by brand name, patient dose, dosage units and dosage form ,e.g., propranolol (Inderal) 5 mg oral solution.
+- When the drug name, patient dose, dosage form and dosage units appear together, list the generic name first, followed by brand name, patient dose, and dosage form (e.g., diazepam [VALIUM] 5 mg tablet).

 - Label Format – See example label format below, which incorporates the principles of this recommendation for use in an acute care setting.

 Institute for Safe Medication Practices